Massachusetts Financial Services Co. MA Sells 2,617,743 Shares of United Parcel Service, Inc. (NYSE:UPS)

 United Parcel Service Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 8th.
-Shareholders of record on Tuesday, February 20th will be paid a dividend of $1.63 per share.
-This represents a $6.52 annualized dividend and a yield of 4.69%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, March 8th.
+Stockholders of record on Tuesday, February 20th will be paid a $1.63 dividend.
 This is a positive change from United Parcel Service’s previous quarterly dividend of $1.62.
 The ex-dividend date of this dividend is Friday, February 16th.
-United Parcel Service’s payout ratio is presently 83.18%.
+This represents a $6.52 annualized dividend and a dividend yield of 4.69%.
+United Parcel Service’s dividend payout ratio (DPR) is presently 83.18%.

 About United Parcel Service